web2py/py4web/docs/chapter-06.rst

 The Condition fixture
 ---------------------

-Some times you want to restrict access to an action based on a given condition.
+Sometimes you want to restrict access to an action based on a given condition.
 For example to enforce a workflow:

 .. code:: python